Prostate Cancer: What to Know

 How is this diagnosed?

-A digital rectal exam.
-For this exam, a health care provider inserts a gloved finger into the rectum to feel the prostate gland.
+Prostate cancer can be diagnosed with:- A digital rectal exam.
+The health care provider puts a gloved finger into your butt to feel the prostate gland.

-A procedure in which a sample of tissue is taken from the prostate and checked under a microscope (prostate biopsy).
+- A biopsy.
+A sample of tissue is taken from the prostate and checked under a microscope.

 Stages of prostate cancer

-Stage 4 (IV).
-At this stage, the cancer has spread to other parts of the body, such as the lymph nodes, bones, bladder, rectum, liver, or lungs.
+- Stage 4 (IV).
+The cancer has spread to other parts of the body, such as the lymph nodes, bones, bladder, rectum, liver, or lungs.

 Prostate cancer grading

 Prostate cancer is also graded according to how the cancer cells look under a microscope.
-This is called the Gleason score and the total score can range from 6–10, indicating how likely it is that the cancer will spread (
+This is called the Gleason score.
+The score can be from 6 to 10.
+A higher score means the cancer is more likely to spread.- Gleason 6 or lower: The cells look almost normal.

-Gleason 8, 9, or 10: This indicates that the cancer cells look very different than normal prostate cells (poorly differentiated).
+- Gleason 8, 9, or 10: The cells look very different from normal.

 How is this treated?

-Targeted therapy.
-This treatment uses medicines to kill cancer cells without damaging normal cells.
+- Targeted therapy.
+This treatment uses medicines to kill cancer cells without hurting normal cells.

 Follow these instructions at home: